You need these sunburn remedies if you're desperately searching how to treat sunburn at home!

 We all know that applying lots of sun cream, wearing layers and staying in the shade is the best way to avoid this painful sensation.
 But once affected by sunburn, where can you find that soothing sunburn relief?

 Instead of rushing straight off to the chemist, why not try your very own cupboard for a more natural, and usually cheaper, alternative?
-When you’re looking for ways to treat sunburn, there are a number of reliable home remedies you can try to ease sunburn quickly and easily.
+When you’re looking for ways to treat sunburn, there are a number of reliable home sunburn remedies you can try to ease the pain quickly and easily.

 It’s best to try natural remedies before reaching for the stronger stuff, however if you’ve been burnt over a large area, have any blistering or swelling, are experiencing a high temperature or chills, or are feeling sick and dizzy, you should contact your GP.

 How to treat sunburn: sunburn remedies you need to try

 There’s a reason the saying goes ‘cool as a cucumber’.
 Cucumbers have natural antioxidant and analgesic properties that help aid relief from sunburn.
 For best results try mashing the cucumber up into a paste and applying directly to your skin.